Commemoration of the

 United States Civil War

-The History and Political Science Department of Worcester State University is sponsoring a multi-year commemoration of the 150th anniversary of the United States Civil War.
+The History and Political Science Department of Worcester State University is sponsoring a multi-year commemoration of the 150th anniversary of the United States Civil War from 2011-2015.
 All events are free and open to the public.

 Fall 2013 Events